kief/infrastructure-as-code.com/_patterns/stack-configuration/stack-parameter-registry.md

 ---
 layout: pattern
 title:  "Stack Parameter Registry"
-date: 2019-02-12 09:32:50 +0000
+date: 2019-03-14 08:00:00 +0000
 category: Stack Configuration Patterns
 order: 26
 published: true
 status: review
 ---

-Stack instance configuration values can be stored in a parameter registry.
+Configuration values for [template stacks](/patterns/stack-replication/template-stack.html) can be stored in a parameter registry.
 The appropriate set of values can be retrieved from the registry by the stack management tool or [stack orchestration tool](/patterns/stack-orchestration-tools/) when applying the code to a stack instance.

 <figure>
   <img src="images/configuration-registry.png" alt="Stack instance configuration values can be stored in a parameter registry"/>
   <figcaption>Stack instance configuration values can be stored in a parameter registry.</figcaption>
 </figure>

 This is normally used with a [template stack](/patterns/stack-replication/template-stack.html), which has parameters that can be set differently for different instances of the stack.
 For example, a stack that is used to create a web server cluster may have different values for the sizing of the cluster in different environments: